 JOE SMALL is a taiko artist, who is a member of Eitetsu Hayashi’s Fu-un no Kai and creator of the original concert, “Spall Fragments.”
 A Swarthmore graduate, he apprenticed for two years with Kodo, researched Japanese music as a Fulbright Fellow and holds an MFA in Dance from UCLA.
 He teaches at the Los Angeles Taiko Institute. www.joesmalltaiko.com

 BLU lived in New York for 20 years and was resident designer at the Cubiculo and La MaMa Experimental Theatre Club.
 A Bessie Award winner, he was lighting designer for renowned dance theater artists such as Sally Gross, Eiko and Koma, Ping Chong, Donald Byrd, Nancy Meehan and Paula Josa Jones.
 He lives in Bloomfield with his wife Judy and their family of dogs, turtles, fish, birds, frogs, toads, and bats.

-YOSHIAKI TAGO directed “A.F.O.,” “Believer,” “Worst Contact” and “Maid in Akihabara.”
-“The Song of a Tube Manufacturer,” a short film he directed, was awarded the runner-up winner prize at the Yasujiro Ozu Memorial Film Festival contest in 2013.
+YOSHIAKI TAGO directed “A.F.O.,” “Believer,” “Worst Contact,” “Meido in Akihabara.”
+His short “The Song of a Tube Manufacturer” won the runner-up prize at the Yasujiro Ozu Memorial Film Festival in 2013.
 He serves as film adviser for Takashi Murakami.
-He has also worked with Nobuhiko Obayashi, Takashi Miike and Macoto Tezuka.
-He will be documenting “News from Fukushima” as a film.
+He has worked with Nobuhiko Obayashi, Takashi Miike and Macoto Tezuka.
+He is documenting “News from Fukushima” as a film.

 What people are saying about NEWS FROM FUKUSHIMA: MEDITATION ON AN UNDER-REPORTED CATASTROPHE BY A POET.